danchoi/soywiki/README.markdown

 that link in to it, press `,M`.
 If there is only one page that links in, you'll be taken there automatically.

-* `,o` opens the first web hyperlink on or after the cursor in the default external web browser
+* `,o` opens the first web hyperlink under or after the cursor in the default external web browser
+* `ENTER` opens the web hyperlink under the cursor in the default external web browser
 * `,O` opens the web hyperlink under the cursor in a vertical split window
 * `CTRL-w f` opens the web hyperlink under the cursor in a normal split window
 * `gf` opens the web hyperlink under the cursor in the same Vim window